- How do I get information about Retailers?

 Non selection means the Retailer did not meet the Vendor Selection Criteria at the time of authorization.
 The criteria can be found in Appendix A in the Vendor Agreement.
 Retailers can apply again during Open Enrollment.

 When a business changes ownership, the authorization is terminated.
-The stamp must be returned to the Connecticut WIC Program.
 For additional information, please refer to page 1 of the Vendor Agreement and Appendix H in the Vendor Agreement.

 You can either buy an inkpad for the stamp (Trodat Printy 4913) or buy a bottle of replacement black ink.